rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

   * Use `route parameters` to get the `blogId` out of your request URL.
 * [ ] Refactor your `Post` component in such a way that every time it is rendered, an AJAX `PATCH` request is made to the server route you have just created.
 * [ ] Create a new `Admin` component, which will render a list of blog posts showing.
 Each item in the list should display the blog post's *title, author, and `views` count*.
-  * To aid you in crafting the structure, styling, and layout of the HTML elements in this component, we've provided an HTML "skeleton" for this component.
+  * To aid you in crafting the structure, styling, and layout of the HTML elements in this component, we have provided an HTML "skeleton" for this component.
 You can find it at `mockups/Admin.html`.
   * You may create or refactor other components as necessary.
 * [ ] In the `App` component for your client, refactor the view switcher in such a way that setting the value of `view` will cause your new `Admin` component to be rendered.
 * [ ] Refactor the navigation section of the `App` to allow the user to navigate to the `Admin` view by clicking "Admin" in the nav bar at the top of the app.